Resilience of constituent solitons in multisoliton scattering off barriers: The main result

+It may seem unusual that, in our series of experiments, we are keeping the impact velocity constant while varying the height of the scattering potential, rather than the other way around.
+But this is natural in our case because the impact velocity enters the principal governing parameter of the problem: the ratio between the breather's energy-per-particle in its center-of-mass frame $(E_{\text{rest}}/N_{\textrm{a}})$ and the kinetic energy, per particle, of the center of mass $E_{\text{K},1}$.
+The larger this parameter, the better are the consolitons energetically protected against shedding particles during the barrier collision.

-In the numerical experiments discussed so far, the initial state of $\psi$ is a (Galilei-boosted) two-soliton breather belonging to a particular sequence multisoliton solutions which we will call the odd-norm-ratio breathers (ONRBs) \cite{Satsuma1974_284}.
-The $n$th element of this sequence consists of $n$ overlapping solitons, of norm ratios $1:3:\,\cdots\,:(2n-1)$, which periodically beat (``breathe'') in space due to interference and the fact that the angular velocities of the phases of individual solitons depend on their norm.
-All the ONRBs have the property that at least once per breathing period, their waveform is a $\sech$, i.e. the same as a one-soliton solution for a NLSE \textit{with a different coupling constant}.
-As we will discuss below, this provides a way to excite them experimentally.
-The two-soliton ONRB has the form
+Our 1:3 two-soliton is the first in a sequence of odd-norm-ratio breathers (ONRBs) \cite{Satsuma1974_284}, whose $n$th element is an $n$-soliton with consolitons of norm ratios $1:3:\,\cdots\,:(2n-1)$.
+Like all multisolitons whose constituent breathers have unequal norms (see Appendix~\ref{DegenerateEigenvalues}), ONRBs periodically beat in space due to interference and the fact that the angular velocities of consoliton phases depend on their norm.
+Experimentally important is that once per breathing period, an ONRB's waveform is a $\sech$, the same as the ground-state soliton for an NLSE \textit{with a different coupling constant} ($g_{\textrm{1D}}$ in Eq.~(\ref{SI_NLSE}) in Appendix~\ref{NLSE_in_Bose_gases}), one $n^{2}$ times smaller in magnitude.